MintMCP

 • Risk mitigation: Production outages from immature self-built solutions versus enterprise SLAs

-• MintMCP Gateway: Deploy in minutes with pre-configured policies and no workflow changes
+• MintMCP Gateway: Deploy governed MCP access quickly with pre-configured policies and no workflow changes

 • Commercial MCP gateways: Days to weeks for implementation with vendor support